conventional-changelog/standard-version/README.md

 > stop using `npm version`, use `standard-version` it rocks!

-Automatic versioning and CHANGELOG management, using GitHub's new squash button and the [recommended workflow](https://github.com/conventional-changelog/conventional-changelog-cli#recommended-workflow) for `conventional-changelog`.
+NPM and Cordova Automatic versioning and CHANGELOG management, using GitHub's new squash button and the [recommended workflow](https://github.com/conventional-changelog/conventional-changelog-cli#recommended-workflow) for `conventional-changelog`.

 _how it works:_